Rating: ![]()

 One other thing that caught me a little off guard is that the plot is considerably more tragic than you'd expect from a movie this cheesy.
 This is both a plus and minus; it raises the seriousness bar, but also bleeds off some of the guilty fun.
 Cobra's doofus demeanor takes a bit of the sting out, but even he bows to the pressure eventually.

 Technically speaking, Space Adventure Cobra is quite good for a movie of its age.
 The art is detailed, and the action is relatively well animated--very well done for its era, but a tad rough by modern standards.
 The character designs stand out as being barely anime-style at all.
 This isn't necessarily a bad thing, and they'll be familiar to to Buichi Terasawa aficionados.
-Fans of retro style will no doubt enjoy the neon-colored, near-abstract backgrounds that grace many scenes, and keep your eyes out for a downright surreal alien-filled disco sequence.
+Fans of retro style will no doubt enjoy the neon-colored, near-abstract backgrounds that grace many scenes, and keep your eyes peeled for a downright surreal alien-filled disco sequence.
 I'll again mention that the bad guy is a real standout; he's got a cool look to him, and is quite original, at least by comparison.
 Incidentally, the film was billed as having a "3D" look, which amounts to a few depth-adding camera tricks that are common in anime today.

 I can't speak for the original dialogue, but the English dub is acted acceptably, and most of the voices have a cheesy edge to them that goes quite well with the theme of the movie.
 No particularly noteworthy performances, but no bad ones, either.
 As you might expect, the highlight of the soundtrack is some funky space-disco.

-In summary, Space Adventure Cobra is very cheesy, pretty sleazy, action filled, and by turns sillier and more serious than you'd expect.
+In summary, Space Adventure Cobra is very cheesy, pretty sleazy, action-filled, and by turns sillier and more serious than you'd expect.
 Overall, it may not be of interest to the average anime fan, but it's worth a look if you enjoy low-minded '70s sci-fi and cheesy action movies.
 Mystery Science Theater 3000 fans take note: Space Adventure Cobra is prime late-night material.

 Morally pretty loose, but not particularly graphic.
 Probably a 16-up, mainly on account of rather abstract nudity.